-AS 1657-1992 Fixed platforms, walkways, stairways and ladders.
-Design Construction and installation.

-AS 4488 Industrial rope access systems specifications.

-AS 1891-1983 Industrial safety belts and harnesses.

-Access to the conveyor will be via a locked gate in the culvert.
+- AS 1657-1992 Fixed platforms, walkways, stairways and ladders.
+Design Construction and installation. - AS 4488 Industrial rope access systems specifications. - AS 1891-1983 Industrial safety belts and harnesses. - Access to the conveyor is via a locked gate in the culvert.
 Access to the conveyor and chute will only be granted to skilled and trained personal while the plant is shutdown.

-This will be in addition to all required safety features i.e. emergency stops, lockouts etc.
+This is in addition to all required safety features i.e. emergency stops, lockouts etc.